mikecinnamon/MLearning/[ML-02] scikit-learn.md

 How can you save your model, to use it in another session, without having to train it again?
 This question is capital in business applications, where you use the model to predict a target value for new samples for which the target has not yet been observed.

 If your model were a simple linear regression equation, you could extract the coefficients of the regression equation, write the equation and apply it to the incoming samples.
-But, even if this seems feasible for a simple equation, it would not be so for the more complex models, which may look like black boxes to you.
+A similar idea is used for a **neural network model**, which is like a set of equations.

-There are many ways to save and reload an object in Python, but the recommended method for scikit-learn models is based on the functions `dump()` and `load()` of the package `joblib`.
+An alternative is to use a Python techniques for saving and reloading objects.
+A popular approach is based on the functions `dump()` and `load()` of the package `joblib`.
 This package uses a special file format, the **PKL file format** (extension `.pkl`).

 With `joblib`, saving your model to a PKL file is straightforward.
 For our model above, this would be: